 - All physical application materials must be sent to the Admissions & Records Office

 - There is NO physical application that must be filled out.
-All applications are filled out on the CSUMentor website
+All applications are completed on the Cal State Apply website

 - International Students, please visit this webpage for important information about admissions: http://www.csun.edu/admissions-records/international

 - For information on fees and scholarship opportunities, please visit http://www.csun.edu/financialaid/home.php